The Best Cities In Romania.

 Where I Stayed: Transylvania Hostel

 This is the only hostel I would ever recommend in Cluj.
 I’ve made more friends here than anywhere else in Romania.
 The people are chill and they always have social gathering daily.
 At 6:30 you can join one or two of their staff for dinner at one of the local restaurants and go out for drinks after.
-There’s a bunch of expats that came and stayed in this hostel that are now permanent residents.
+There’s a bunch of expats that came and stayed in this hostel that is now permanent residents.
 I don’t blame them, it’s the coolest hostel I’ve ever been to and you might just run into me when you’re there.

 Salina Turda – An ancient salt mine converted to a theme park, Salina Turda can be explored in a day.
 It’s only 40 minutes away from Cluj by bus.
 It’s one of the weirdest tourist attraction I’ve ever visited and I think it’s worth your time.